How to Find & Understand the Law

 If Congress disagrees with a court’s decision, however, it can usually pass a new law that contradicts it.
 (This isn’t true if the case interprets the Constitution, though, because Congress’s power to legislate can’t conflict with the Constitution.)
 For example, Lily Ledbetter sued her employer, claiming that it had discriminated against her by paying her less than her male peers.
 But the Supreme Court held that she had filed her suit too late, and upheld the trial court, which had thrown the case out.
 (Ledbetter v.
 Goodyear Tire & Rubber, 510 U.S. 618 (2007).)
 The Court decided Ledbetter hadn’t met the legal requirement to bring her claim within 180 days, because the decision to pay Ledbetter less had happened many years before.
 Ledbetter argued that each time she received a paycheck that was for less than her peers, it was a “continuing violation” of the law, so the 180 days started to run from the time she received her last paycheck.
 Even though the Supreme Court disagreed with Ledbetter, shortly thereafter Congress passed the Lily Ledbetter Fair Pay Act, taking Ledbetter’s side.
 Now, employees in Ledbetter’s shoes have the benefit of the act.
 Without it, courts would be required to treat those employees the same way the Supreme Court treated Ledbetter.

 Both the federal and many state governments have administrative agencies that work in specific areas of law—for example, the U.S. Department of Labor oversees the wages and working conditions of the nation’s workers.
-These agencies are created by Congress, but are under the leadership of the executive branch—either the president or the governor.
+These agencies are created by Congress and state lawmakers, but are under the leadership of an executive branch—either the president or a governor.
 The agencies are given the authority to adopt regulations that specify how certain laws will be carried out.
 While Congress may pass laws that provide the framework for how the law is implemented, regulations often provide detail, frequently based on the experience and feedback from citizens who have questions about the law.
 For example, while the existence of a mileage reimbursement rate is part of federal law, the amount of that rate is set each year by the IRS.

 Some areas of the law aren’t covered by either state or federal law, or at least they aren’t covered completely.
 In that case, local bodies like city councils or county boards have authority to regulate.
 You may have come across local ordinances if you have needed a building permit or have questioned zoning laws, for example.
 Often, these ordinances are enforced and regulated by the bodies that create them, and there are options to resolve disputes that don’t involve the court system—for example, appealing a decision by the local planning commission may involve a hearing before the commission, rather than going to court.